Hello. This is Dr Jeffrey Lieberman of Columbia University in New York City, speaking to you today for Medscape.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this article: Mental Health Docs Must Resist Armchair Diagnoses of Trump - Medscape - Feb 23, 2017.
+Cite this: Mental Health Docs Must Resist Armchair Diagnoses of Trump - Medscape - Feb 23, 2017.